Ultimate Kimberly Real Estate Investing Guide for 2026

 Foreclosure Laws

-It’s necessary for note investors to know the foreclosure laws in their state.
-They will know if their law dictates mortgage documents or Deeds of Trust.
-A mortgage dictates that the lender goes to court for approval to foreclose.
-Note owners don’t have to have the court’s permission with a Deed of Trust.
+It is important for mortgage note investors to learn the foreclosure laws in their state.
+Many states require mortgage documents and some utilize Deeds of Trust.
+A mortgage dictates that you go to court for approval to foreclose.
+You only have to file a public notice and initiate foreclosure steps if you are using a Deed of Trust.

 Mortgage Interest Rates